 Oily Food Stain

 Sprinkle talcum powder liberally over the stain on your wedding dress.
 Wait about ten minutes, then shake the excess off

-The solution to getting ink out is hair spray, believe it or not!
-Test the hair spray out on a discreet portion of your wedding dress – perhaps the inside of the hem – before using it on the stain, as hairspray may mark the fabric.
+The solution to getting ink out is hairspray, believe it or not!
+Test the hairspray out on a discrete portion of your wedding dress – perhaps the inside of the hem – before using it on the stain, as hairspray may mark the fabric.
 Put a cloth behind the fabric, then spray the ink stain lightly.
 Wait five minutes, then dab gently with a damp cloth.